 A personal loan is a type of installment loan that can be used for almost any personal expense, such as a tiny home.
 These loans are offered by a few types of lenders, including online lenders, banks, and credit unions.

-You can typically borrow $600 to $100,000 with a personal loan and will have one to seven years to repay it, depending on the lender.
+You may be able to borrow $600 to $100,000 (or more) with a personal loan and will often have options between one and seven years to repay it, depending on the lender.
 Additionally, most personal loans are unsecured — meaning you don’t have to worry about collateral.

 If you have poor credit and are struggling to get approved, consider applying with a creditworthy cosigner to improve your chances.
 Not all lenders allow cosigners on personal loans, but some do.
 Even if you don’t need a cosigner to qualify, having one could get you a lower interest rate than you’d get on your own.